CheeGY/cheegy.github.io/_posts/2020-12-26-SchurComplement.md

 If $D$ is nonsingular, $A - BD^{-1}C$ is defined as the Schur complement of $D$ in $M$.

 ---
-If $M$ is symmetric, we can say more about these Schur complements with the following lemma,
+If $M$ is symmetric, we can say more about its relationship with its Schur complements and it is summarized in the following lemma,

 $\textbf{Schur Complement Lemma}:$ Given a symmetric partitioned matrix